I am an AmeriCorps NCCC member with questions about my service/benefits, who should I contact?

 - AmeriCorps NCCC members who have served more than 50 percent of their term of service at time of exit: AmeriCorps NCCC members who have completed more than 50 percent of their term of service (i.e., at least 850 hours) may be eligible to receive the full education award amount with a CPC exit related to COVID-19.
 See CARES Act, § 3514. [updated 4/17/2020]

-Before teams arrive at a project site, NCCC region staff work with the project sponsor to ensure the work site and housing meet all NCCC requirements, including COVID-specific requirements for social distancing and sanitization.
+Before teams arrive at a project site, NCCC region staff work with the project sponsor to ensure the work site and housing meet all NCCC requirements, including COVID-specific requirements.

 While on site, NCCC expects teams to follow state, local, and NCCC guidance for COVID-19, as well as sponsor and site-specific guidance.
 Members will maximize their safety by following this guidance, including wearing face coverings and maintaining social distancing in all interactions with community members.
 NCCC staff will continue to visit teams on site to provide programmatic support, in addition to being in regular communication.